- LOOKING TO ADOPT

 |The Teddy Bear is named after President Theodore Roosevelt.
 He was on a hunting trip in 1902 and refused to kill a black bear that was tied to a tree.
 This made national news, and a toy shop owner was inspired to make a stuffed baby bear that he named Teddy's Bear.|

-To learn more about the Agency Assisted program, please request one of Gladney's free, comprehensive Adoption Information Packets.
+To learn more about the Domestic Infant program, please request one of Gladney's free, comprehensive Adoption Information Packets.
 Make your request on-line or by calling 1-800-687-3097.